How to learn a new language if not immersing yourself in the world where it is spoken?

-However, secretly cultivating the dream of owning a white horse that they can ride from time to time and paying.
+However, they are secretly cultivating the dream of owning a white horse.

-For those who want to get closer to Italian cinema, absolutely an unmissable must.
+It is absolutely an unmissable must for those who want to get closer to Italian cinema and language.

 But he is also a respected police officer, so he knows how to get by diverting suspicions to others.

-Blaming some political agitators well known to law enforcement, try to buy time to make the evidence disappear and intimidate or discredit the various witnesses.
+Trying to buy time, he makes the evidence disappear and intimidate or discredit the various witnesses.

-Also, colleagues and superiors help him cover up his misdeeds for their own political gain.
+But his colleagues and superiors cannot allow scandal and help him cover up his misdeeds for their own political gain.

-One of the most important chapters in Italian cinema is directed by the great Elio Petri.
+One of the most important chapters in Italian cinema crime story about evil and corruption by the great Elio Petri.

-Known and quoted by major moviemakers worldwide, however, it is always a pleasure to talk about it again.
+Known and quoted by major moviemakers worldwide, however, it is always a pleasure to learn Italian with this masterpiece.

 More and more often associated with episodes of crime, mafia, and corruption but of indisputable historical importance.

-A movie that digs into the most personal soul of man, obsessed with power and the fear of losing it.
+He digs into the most personal soul of politician, obsessed with power and the fear of losing it.

 Also an absurdly comic film smooth and light to watch, despite the very historically crucial topics.